 Under the 3Cs framework we commit to proactively engage with board directors, executive leadership and regulatory teams to ensure businesses understand the objectives and application of the framework.
-To do this, we will meet regularly with a water business in the period (1 to 2 years) leading up to them submitting their pricing proposal, as set out in Error!
-Not a valid bookmark self-reference..
+To do this, we will meet regulary with a water business in the period (1 to 2 years) leading up to them submitting their pricing proposal, as set out in Table 3.1.
 This gives businesses various options to 'check-in' with us to seek early feedback and identify potential information gaps to refine the development of its proposal.
 Businesses will benefit from early engagement as it will provide us with the opportunity to clarify our guidance and expectations as well as provide an indication on what the Tribunal may ask and consider when assessing a pricing proposal.
 This should reduce the chance of surprises during the price review period.